How to Make Your Metal Roof Last Longer with a Coating

-Modern metal roofing is much more durable than old tin or iron roofs.
+Polaris Roofing Systems of Arizona states that, modern metal roofing installations are much more durable than old tin or iron roofs.
 The galvanization process of stainless steel roofs is already already protecting the metal against rust, corrosion and other harmful processes induced by the weather and the environment.

 The coating, however, adds an extra layer of protection to the roof surface, making it almost invulnerable for many years to come.
 Nowadays, most metal roofs are coated with acrylic polymers.
 These substances are sprayed onto the roof surface for two main reasons: to repair a roof that presents signs of corrosion/leakages or to extend the life of a roof in good shape.
 This practice is especially popular among business owners who cannot afford repairing or replacing their roofs each time they observe signs of damage.
 That’s why a quality coating is considered almost as good as a new roof – after all, it adds a strong protective layer – the acrylic membrane – on top of the existing roof.

 So this is – basically – the role of metal roof coatings: they considerable delay the ‘aging’ process of metal roofs, preventing and repairing oxidation, corrosion and leaks that inevitably occur even to the most durable roofs, especially at the seams.